merenlab/anvio.org/help/main/programs/anvi-profile/index.md

 * `double-forwards`: only paired-end reads with both R1 and R2 with a 'forward' orientation,
 * `double-reverses`: only paired-end reads with both R1 and R2 with a 'reverse' orientation,
-* `inversions`: only paired-end reads with both R1 and R2 either 'forward' or 'reverse' and a maximum insert size of 2000 nucleotides,
+* `inversions`: only paired-end reads with both R1 and R2 either 'forward' or 'reverse' and a maximum insert size of 2000 nts,
 * `single-mapped-reads`: only single mapped reads (mate is unmapped),
-* `distant-pairs-1K`: only paired-end reads with a minimum 1000 nucleotides insert size.
+* `distant-pairs-1K`: only paired-end reads with a minimum 1000 nts insert size.

 For example, the following code only considers 'inversions' reads: